 10 locations every Jane Austen fan should visit in Bath

-During the bicentenary year of Jane Austen’s death learn more about the novelist and her books by retracing her steps and discovering her favourite Bath haunts
+Learn more about Jane Austen and her books by retracing her steps and discovering her favourite Bath haunts

 Jane Austen’s first real experience of Bath was when she went to stay at No. 1, The Paragon in her aunt’s home, the first time for a visit and the second for the purpose of house-hunting in Bath.

 You can stay at The Paragon Georgian Townhouse, which is the building right next door to where Jane Austen resided in 1797 and 1801.

 This luxury self-catering accommodation allows you to have complete use of your very own Georgian townhouse.
 Sit back and relax and take in views of Bathwick Hill and Sham Castle from the huge Georgian bay windows.

 Jane Austen’s Home